Updated: Apr 21

 Growing up, my community could have done a better job of educating us about the founders of the Mossad as we know it today.
 For example, detailing the hero’s behind the Mossad le’Aliyah Bet, ramping up their illegal immigration efforts, trying to rescue as many endangered Jews as possible before all hope was lost.
 I never heard of men like Ehud Avriel who dedicated their lives to smuggling as many Jews as possible on ships that were often caught by the British before being allowed into Palestine.
-Many of these individuals are in photos or letters from our archive.
+Many of these ambassadors of peace are revealed in photos and letters from our archive.

 I don’t recall being told about Shaike Dan, who parachuted behind Nazi lines in the Balkans and rescued many Jews in Czechoslovakia and other parts of Europe.
 In my modern Jewish history classes, they didn’t focus enough on the countless Jewish women who risked their lives for the Jewish people.
 I wish I was better informed about the men and women who help secure the weapons that would go on to save Israel in the War of Independence.

 One of Israel's unnoticed heroes was a man named Zalman Unreich, my grandfather of blessed memory.
 Also known as Zalman On, A highly regarded champion wrestler, a diplomat, and an undercover secret agent that defended the Jewish people.

 What's the story behind this impressive Israeli who took part in negotiating the Czechoslovakian Arms Deal that helped the State of Israel defend itself during its early days of becoming an independent state during the 1948 War of Independence?

 How did this master of deceit help smuggle both weapons into Israel and later helped the victims of the Communist anti-Jewish “show-trials” get many people illegally across the European Iron Curtain in the early 1950s and accomplish so much more?